 So, ensure that your home furniture is built and refurbished using natural, VOC-free substances.
 Moreover, get an air purifier with activated carbon air filter get rid of any VOCs that are floating around in your home air.

-At Honeywell, we are constantly working to make indoor and outdoor environments safer for people and communities.
+We are constantly working to make indoor and outdoor environments safer for people and communities.
 Air quality is one our area of expertise and we have created several hallmark products for promoting healthier and happier lifestyles.